RLHF May Not Reflect Genuine Preferences: Introduction

 \section{Introduction}

-Reinforcement Learning from Human Feedback has become the dominant paradigm for aligning large language models with human values, shaping AI systems now used by hundreds of millions of people \citep{ouyang2022training, bai2022a}.
+Reinforcement Learning from Human Feedback has become the dominant paradigm for aligning large language models with human values \citep{ouyang2022training, bai2022a}.
 The entire enterprise rests on a chain of assumptions: that humans have preferences about model outputs, that annotation tasks elicit those preferences, and that reward models can learn from the resulting data.
 The field has invested enormous effort in the final links of this chain—better reward modeling, better aggregation, better fine-tuning algorithms—while a logically prior question has received less systematic attention: \textbf{Do annotation responses reflect genuine preferences at all?}

 In this paper, we argue that they often may not, and that examining this question has important implications for how the field approaches human feedback.
-In fact, \textbf{measuring human preferences in RLHF is fundamentally a social science problem}, one that requires importing frameworks the ML community has largely ignored.
-Behavioral scientists have studied the validity of elicited preferences for over sixty years, and consistently find that humans routinely produce answers without holding genuine opinions—a phenomenon called \textit{non-attitudes} \citep{converse1964nature, krosnick1991response}.
-Preferences are often constructed on the spot, influenced by framing and context rather than retrieved from stable mental representations \citep{slovic1995construction, payne1992behavioral}.
-The same question can measure different constructs for different people \citep{vandenberg2000review}.
-These are pervasive features of human response to complex and value-laden questions, precisely the questions that matter most for alignment.
+In fact, a large body of work in the behavioral sciences consistently finds that humans routinely produce answers without holding genuine opinions, a phenomenon called \textit{non-attitudes} \citep{converse1964nature, krosnick1991response}.
+Preferences are often constructed on the spot, influenced by framing and context rather than retrieved from stable mental representations \citep{slovic1995construction, payne1992behavioral, vandenberg2000review}.
+These are pervasive features of human response to complex and value-laden questions, precisely the questions that matter most for AI alignment.